zaeleus/squab/README.md

 ### `normalize`

 `normalize` takes raw counts and normalizes them by gene length, meaning the annotations used for quantification must be the same given here.
-To normalization methods are available: FPKM for single sample normalization and TPM for across samples normalization (default).
+Two normalization methods are available: FPKM for single sample normalization and TPM for across samples normalization (default).